iterate-ch/docs/cyberduck/connection.md

 This bug can affect OneDrive, Sharepoint, Google Drive, and Dropbox
 ```

 Within Cyberduck version 8.7.2, there is a non-zero change that the refresh OAuth token is not accepted.
-The refusal is caused by a falsly configured OAuth client ID in the Credential Manager.
+The refusal is caused by a falsely configured OAuthClient ID in the Credential Manager.

-To fix this error, delete the corresponding Credential Manager entry formated like `app:Protocol`.
+To fix this error, delete the corresponding Credential Manager entry formatted like `app:Protocol`.

 ## Passwords